 In 100 grams of cooked chickpeas, there are approximately 27 grams of carbohydrates, of which 7 grams are fiber.

-This results in a glycemic load of around 12, which exceeds the acceptable values for a strict keto diet.
+This results in a glycemic load of about 12, which exceeds the acceptable levels for a strict keto diet.

-Nevertheless, if you still want to incorporate chickpeas into your diet, it is important to do so in moderation.
-The recommended serving for a keto diet is no more than 30 grams of cooked chickpeas per day.
+However, if you still want to include chickpeas in your diet, it is important to practice moderation.
+The recommended portion for a keto diet is no more than 30 grams of cooked chickpeas per day.